Conrec-Infinity-AB/Selenium-Course/Lecture3/4_assignment.md

 6. Then log out the user again.
 Check if the user is logged out sucessfully and the members area is not visible any longer

 ### Advanced
-**_This assignment you do not need to use any test framework_**
+**_In this assignment you do not need to use any test framework_**

 On the main page find all new employees and
 * Print out the names of the new employees to the terminal/console
-* Print out the sum of the new employees to the terminal.
+* Print out the sum of number of new employees to the terminal.
 It should equal 9.

 **_Tip_**

-Find the main div where all New employees are located start from it to find all employees
+Find a div where all New employees are located start from it to find all employees

 **_Any questions or errors in text, please get back to Peter!_**